Orontes I: Expedition to Cyprus

-Orontes first appears in records in 401 BC, when he as satrap of Armenia harassed the Ten Thousand following their retreat at Cunaxa.
+Orontes first appears in records in 401 BC, when he as satrap of Armenia pursued the Ten Thousand following their retreat at Cunaxa.
 Armenia was divided into two separate satrapies, with the smaller, western part being governed by a hyparch, who was subordinate to the satrap of the rest of Armenia (referred to as "Armina" in the Behistun Inscription), which was Orontes.
 In 386/385 BC, Orontes was made joint commander of the Persian expedition against Evagoras I (r.
 411–374 BC), the king of Salamis in Cyprus.
 He was assigned to the lead the Persian land forces, while Tiribazus, the satrap of Ionia, led the navy.
 Tiribazus had also participated in battle at Cunaxa, and reportedly knew Orontes from his early days in Armenia, as Tiribazus had served as the hyparch of its western part till 395 BC.

 Evagoras had previously been a vassal of the Persian king, but had started to act more independently.
 Initially only ruling over Salamis, he had now gained control over several cities of Cyprus, despite Artaxerxes II's demand to refrain from doing so.
 Normally the Persian kings were little interested in the affairs of Cyprus, and would not interfere in the affairs of its kings.
 However, the conflict between Evagoras and the cities of Cyprus had caused instability.
-This disrupted Artaxerxes II's plans to attack Egyptia, as Cyprus would also have to play a part in his expedition.
+This disrupted Artaxerxes II's plans to attack Egypt, as Cyprus would also have to play a part in his expedition.
 As a result, Artaxerxes II sought to establish direct control over the island.

 By 382 BC, preparations for the campaign had been made, with a battle taking place the following year near the Cyprian city of Kition, where the Persians emerged victorious due to their larger fleet.
 Evagoras withdrew to Salamis, which was soon besieged by the Persians.
 Failing to gain help from the Egypt pharaoh Hakor (r.
 392/1–379/8 BC), Evagoras started to negotiate a peace treaty with Tiribazus, offering to withdraw from all the cities of Cyprus except Salamis, and pay a fixed yearly tribute to the Persian crown.
 Tiribazus was inclined to accept the offer, but the negotiations failed after Evagoras refused to also cede his status as king.